 That is why you need to protect yourself and your investment.
 You need to find someone who can read and interpret your policy, then work to maximize your recovery.

 My law firm does this for commercial property owners all over Texas and Oklahoma.
 A sample of the types of claims we have handled can be found here.
 We offer a turnkey approach to your property insurance claim.
 We do not rely on the insurance carrier to estimate your loss properly.

-Instead we retain, at our cost, our own contractors, public adjusters and estimators who conduct a thorough and comprehensive inspection of your loss.
+Instead, we retain, at our cost, our own contractors, public adjusters, and estimators who conduct a thorough and comprehensive inspection of your loss.
 If necessary, we will also retain-again at our cost- an engineering expert to analyze the cause and extent of the damage.
 These experts take into account sound engineering and construction principles as well as relevant building codes in preparing their estimates.

 In some instances, our investigation may reveal that your property insurance company has breached its duty of good faith and fair dealing.
 Many times these cases are referred to as “bad faith” cases.
-This means that the insurance company acted unreasonably in investigating, denying, delaying or otherwise handling your claim.
+This means that the insurance company acted unreasonably in investigating, denying, delaying, or otherwise handling your claim.
 The insurance company may also be subject to an 18% penalty for failing to comply with certain time deadlines regarding your claim.
 These cases are sometimes referred to as PPOC or “prompt payment of claims” cases.

-I handle all variety of commercial property insurance claims on a contingency fee.
+I handle a variety of commercial property insurance claims on a contingency fee.
 As a result, I essentially partner with commercial property owners to maximize their recovery under a policy.
 I advance the expenses of litigation as well.
 My fee and expenses are only paid if we collect money for you.